 There’s no Rissa.
 Confidentiality is one of the first, most sacred promises home visitors make to establish trust.
 But if you live in northeast Oklahoma you’d be lying if you said Rissa wasn’t in Walgreens, Wal-Mart, Sav-A-Lot, Love’s.
 You’ve crossed paths today.
 The poverty rate in Cherokee and Sequoyah counties sits close to 25 percent.
 Oklahoma does poorly by most state metrics—poverty, child poverty, food insecurity, teen pregnancy—and northeast Oklahoma does poorly for Oklahoma.

 Most hear of social workers because of the shame in their being called.
 Or because children died in their care.
 A smaller percentage thinks social workers are there to take their children.
-Social workers want to keep families together.
+They want to keep families together.
 The failures are awful.
-The success rate is disheartening but tangible.
+The success rate is disheartening but tangible. (cut?)

 They drive throughout northeastern Oklahoma.
 They pass country road after country road after country road.
 They pull down one to see a woman and her baby.

-1. In social work, this is known as secondary prevention, focusing on those “at risk.”
+In social work, this is known as secondary prevention, focusing on those “at risk”.
 Primary prevention involves general public awareness.
 Tertiary intervention involves families that have already had an incident.

-2. “The Hidden Rules Among the Classes” in Dr. Ruby Payne’s Bridges Out of Poverty says that the upper class puts their faith in maintenance of status and the past, the middle class in aspiration and the future, and those in poverty put their faith in survival and the present.
+“The Hidden Rules Among the Classes” in Dr. Ruby Payne’s Bridges Out of Poverty says that the upper class puts their faith in maintenance of status and the past, the middle class in aspiration and the future.
+Those in poverty put their faith in survival and the present.
 Payne’s work is deeply contested in academic circles but taught in workshops across Oklahoma.

-5. Along with poverty, one of the noted risk factors for child abuse is a history of child abuse with the mother, the father, the grandparent.
+Along with poverty, one of the noted risk factors for child abuse is a history of child abuse with the mother, the father, the grandparent.
 Abuse is generational, reaching out across parent to child to child.
-But not always.
+Not always.
 And not solely—abusers can come from strong families with no previous history.
-Past abuse rises up ugly and unpredictably in a lot of cases.
-Previous abuse also tendrils out to other issues— substance abuse, mental health, violence
+But past abuse rises up ugly and unpredictable in a lot of cases.
+Previous abuse also tendrils out to other issues—substance abuse, mental health, violence.